yxie20/yxie20.github.io/_projects/kuri.md

 [Human-Centered Robotics Initiative](https://hcri.brown.edu/) and implemented our research group's paper [Teaching a Robot Tasks of Arbitrary Complexity via Human Feedback](https://dl.acm.org/doi/abs/10.1145/3319502.3374824) on a real-world robotic agent, [Kuri](https://www.heykuri.com/explore-kuri/).
-Our agent can learn tasks of arbitrary complexity via only natural language feedback:
+Our agent can learn tasks of arbitrary complexity via natural language feedback only:
 ```
 This paper addresses the problem of training a robot to carry out temporal tasks of arbitrary
 complexity via evaluative human feedback that can be inaccurate.
 A key idea explored in our